leanprover/fp-lean/functional-programming-lean/src/title.md

 ## Release history

+### January, 2023

+This release adds a chapter on monad transformers that includes a description of the imperative features that are available in `do`-notation.

 ### December, 2022

 This release adds a chapter on applicative functors that additionally describes structures and type classes in more detail.